 As explained in section 2.3 the operator needs to use data sources that achieve the highest possible accuracy.
 The MMP submitted to the CA for approval will have included, where relevant, justifications for the applied data sources.
 If the CA accepts justifications related to the technical feasibility or unreasonable costs associated with implementing new measurement systems, the approved MMP will take this into account and the verifier can accept the approved data sources as being of highest achievable accuracy.
-The verifier will take the decisions of the CA on the MMP as a starting point for its work but can still report FAR non-compliance issues or recommendations for improvement if it considers that the requirements on most accurate data sources are not complied with or it considers that the operator can improve on the selection of most accurate data sources.
+The verifier will take the decisions of the CA on the MMP as a starting point for its work but can still report FAR non-compliance issues or recommendations for improvement if it considers that the requirements on most accurate data sources are not complied with or it considers that the operator can improve on the selection of most accurate data sources, for example because circumstances or equipment have now changed and better quality data is available.